How many Skid Clamps do I need to hold my Heli?

 Why are skid clamps packed as a pair when I need four to mount a heli?

-Since you need only two Skid Clamps for wall mounting your heli in the typical 'tail-down' orientation, it makes sense for the standard kit be two Clamps plus hardware.
+At a minimum you need two Skid Clamps for securing a helicopter.
+While we recommend four Clamps for transporting anything larger than a 500 size heli, it's up to you.
+Some people want to save money and find two Clamps sufficient.
+So it makes sense for the standard kit be two Clamps plus hardware.
 The only cost savings in a 4 pack would be the plastic bag and bag label—just pennies.
 It wouldn't be worth the extra complexity in keeping 2-packs and 4-packs in inventory.

 I have a lot of helis I want to mount.
 Can I get a quantity discount?